Empowering an Agile Workforce

 We seek to bring out the best in our people and our employment practices and workplace culture reflect this ambition.
 We seek to promote the development of our external stakeholders as well, through our corporate social responsibility programs.

-Our employment practices and workplace culture seek to bring out the best in people, while our corporate social responsibility (CSR) programs conform to international best practices and respond to global investor expectations concerning sustainability.
-We seek to protect human rights and enhance development opportunities as we deal with them.
+We operate in accordance with international best practices and respond to global investor expectations concerning sustainability.
+We seek to protect human rights and to provide and enhance development opportunities for people, within our areas of influence.

 To us, this is what it means for a company to be Powered by Good.